redox-os/rfcs/text/0000-io_uring.md

 * userspace to userspace
 * userspace to kernel
 * kernel to userspace

+After a successful attachment, the instance will transition into the _Attached state_, where it is capable of submitting commands.

 ### Userspace-to-userspace
 In the userspace-to-userspace scenario, which has the benefit of zero kernel